So-Cool/prolexa/Readme.md

 # Prolexa #
 This repository contains Prolog code for a simple question-answering assistant.
-The top-level module is `prolog/prolexa.pl`, which can either be run in the command line or with speech input and output through the [alexa developer console](https://developer.amazon.com/alexa/console/ask).
+The top-level module is `prolexa/prolog/prolexa.pl`, which can either be run in the command line or with speech input and output through the [alexa developer console](https://developer.amazon.com/alexa/console/ask).

-The heavy lifting is done in `prolog/prolexa_grammar.pl`, which defines DCG rules for sentences (that are added to the knowledge base if they don't already follow), questions (that are answered if possible), and commands (e.g., explain why something follows); and `prolog/prolexa_engine.pl`, which implements reasoning by means of meta-interpreters.
+The heavy lifting is done in `prolexa/prolog/prolexa_grammar.pl`, which defines DCG rules for sentences (that are added to the knowledge base if they don't already follow), questions (that are answered if possible), and commands (e.g., explain why something follows); and `prolexa/prolog/prolexa_engine.pl`, which implements reasoning by means of meta-interpreters.

-Also included are `prolog/nl_shell.pl`, which is taken verbatim from Chapter 7 of *Simply Logical*, and an extended version `prolog/nl_shell2.pl`, which formed the basis for the *prolexa* code.
+Also included are `prolexa/prolog/nl_shell.pl`, which is taken verbatim from Chapter 7 of *Simply Logical*, and an extended version `prolexa/prolog/nl_shell2.pl`, which formed the basis for the *prolexa* code.

 The code has been tested with [SWI Prolog](https://www.swi-prolog.org) versions 7.6.0 and 8.0.3.

 ## Command-line interface ##
-(The code is executed from the `prolog` directory.)
+(The code is executed from the `prolexa/prolog` directory.)

 ```
 % swipl prolexa.pl